Find Everything – Counsel Sorts It

 Our contribution is the complete inventory, built lawfully, so the California exemption analysis has something accurate to work from.
 For a lawful, permissible purpose, we locate the debtor, confirm identity, and research the full footprint of what they own – real property and the liens against it, vehicles and titled assets, business and ownership interests, and holdings that surface through entities, trusts, or other people – then report each finding with its source, where and how it is held, and an honest confidence note.
 For a workable request, a first read typically comes back within 24 hours; deeper or multi-jurisdiction work takes longer, and we say so.
 We work under a permissible purpose, use only lawful public-records and investigative-grade sources, and we are a skip-tracing and public-records research firm.

 The boundary here is essential, because the exempt-versus-nonexempt question is a legal one governed by California law.
-We do not classify assets as exempt or nonexempt, we do not apply the California homestead or any other exemption, and we do not opine on how much of an asset is protected or which exemption framework a debtor may use – those determinations belong to your attorney applying current California law, and to a court if it is contested.
-We deliberately cite no exemption amounts or thresholds, because those are statutory, situation-dependent, and subject to change, and stating them would be offering legal conclusions we are not the right source for.
+We do not classify assets as exempt or nonexempt, we do not apply the California homestead (Code of Civil Procedure section 704.710 and following) or any other exemption, and we do not opine on how much of an asset is protected or which exemption framework a debtor may use – those determinations belong to your attorney applying current California law, and to a court if it is contested.
+The exemption amounts on this page are the Judicial Council’s published figures rather than our own reading, and they are subject to statutory adjustment – citing them is not the same as applying them to your case, which remains a legal determination.
 We are not a collection agency: we never contact the debtor, demand payment, or attempt to collect.
 We never access private financial account contents or balances, and we never pretext or impersonate.
 What we deliver is a documented inventory and the facts about how each asset is held – a discrepancy to examine where something looks off, never a verdict.
 You and your counsel decide what is reachable under California law; we make sure the picture you are deciding from is complete and accurate.
 This page is general information, not legal advice.

 Who This Helps